 Rosemary Sutcliff's historical novel The Shining Company, set in A.D.
 500, is based on a battle attempted and lost, a book shimmery in its beauty.
 (How many beautiful books about the Dark Ages can you think of?
 A rarity, for sure.)

-One hundred years later, comes The Ramsay Scallop, set in 1299, in which a young man, back from the Crusades, goes on Pilgrimage with his betrothed.
+The Ramsay Scallop, set in 1299, tells of a Pilgrimage by a young man, back from the Crusades, and his betrothed.

 Continuing on, find a tale set in Eyam in 1665, a village in England that, when the Plague arrived, determined to close themselves off from the rest of the world to prevent further outbreak.